 5. Sort out the extra stuff.

-Donate things that can be used, and feel good about sharing your items with others who might truly benefit from having the item.
+Donate things that can be used.
+You will feel good about sharing your items with others who might truly benefit from having the item.
 Sell items that have value and make some extra pocket-money.

-I figure, by using my 5 creative ways to deal with sentimental clutter, I’ll make a huge dent in our boxes and stored items.
-Sure, I’m going to have a hard time letting my first child’s little acid washed jeans from the 80’s go … but, it’s time to buck up and make some tough decisions.
+By using my 5 creative ways to deal with sentimental clutter, I’ll make a huge dent in our boxes and stored items.
+I’m going to have a hard time letting my first child’s little acid washed jeans from the 80’s go … but, it’s time to buck up and make some tough decisions.

 I’m ready to roll up my shirt sleeves and tackle my garage.
 The win for me will be when I can see the walls in our garage! …OK, I might even be happy to see just one wall!